yudhisteer/Hydra-Essentials/README.md

     main()
 ```

+Note when running the command above, by default (with no config groups in config.yaml), it will print an empty `{}`.
+If config groups (like `experiment`) are added via CLI or defaults, it will then print their content in YAML format.

 ### 3.2 Adding Config Groups from CLI

 With an empty `config.yaml`, we can add config groups from the command line using the `+` prefix: